 The Cas proteins are programmed by a molecule called a guide RNA.
 This guide molecule matches up with the sequence we want to detect.
 Then, the Cas protein senses the match.

 Reprogramming these complexes is as simple as changing the sequence of the guide RNA.

 In addition to the protein and guide RNA components, a reporter molecule is also required.

-Once Cas12 or Cas13 finds its matching target, the protein breaks apart the reporter molecule, which produces a color change.
+Once the Cas protein finds its matching target, the protein breaks apart the reporter molecule.
+The reporter molecule then changes color.
 This signal indicates the presence of a specific DNA or RNA sequence.

-Rapid, affordable, easy to use detection of nucleic acids in the hospital, at point-of-care, and at-home are needed.
+Rapid, affordable, and easy-to-use nucleic acid detection is needed in the hospital, at point-of-care, and at-home.

 Traditional methods for detection can be time-consuming, expensive, and labor-intensive.
 Additionally, development is often limited to a specific set of applications.

 The rapidly programmable nature of RNA-guided CRISPR proteins enables our technology to detect anything with a DNA or RNA component.